Aryan20/Logomenu/README.md

 <img src="https://github.com/Aryan20/Logomenu/blob/main/screenshot2.png" width=100><img src="https://github.com/Aryan20/Logomenu/blob/main/screenshot1.png" width=375>

-Quick access menu for the GNOME panel with options that help ease the workflow for newcomers and power users alike.
+Quick access menu for the GNOME panel with options that help ease the workflow for newcomers and power users alike and gives a great logo that you can switch to your liking to match your distro or add something your own.

 Similar to the Apple Menu found on MacOS.

-Join the matrix room for the latest news and releases: [click here](https://matrix.to/#/#logo-menu:matrix.org)
+Join the matrix room for the latest news and releases and/or for suggestions: [click here](https://matrix.to/#/#logo-menu:matrix.org)

 ## Options include: